fieryhenry/bc_script/README.md

 transfer_code = "abcdef012" # the transfer code to load from
 confirmation_code = "01234" # the confirmation code to load from

+[load.json] # specify the options to enable loading from a json file (optional) path = "path/to/json/file" # the path to the json file to load from
+# if path is specified at the top level load table, the save data will be saved to the specified path after loading

 [edit] # specify the main save data edit options (optional) managed_items = ["catfood", "rareticket", "platinumticket", "legendticket"] # the items to send to the game servers to prevent bans, defaults to the above if not specified forced_locale = "en" # the locale to force the editor to use, valid options are "en", "jp", "kr", "tw" (optional)